Rough Gems FAQs

 How many proposals can I submit?

-Union Hall encourages just one proposal from each curatorial team in each application year.
+Union Hall encourages one (1) proposal from each curator/curatorial team in each application year.

-Can I see a dimensions and a floor plan of Union Hall?
+Can I see the dimensions and a floor plan of Union Hall?

-Yes, a sample floor plan with dimensions and architectural renderings can be viewed here.
+Yes.
+You can view and download a sample floor plan PDF with dimensions and architectural renderings.

 Can Union Hall provide tours of the gallery space?

 Union Hall staff do not have the capacity to provide tours for individual applicants at this time.
-Applicants may visit during open gallery hours (Wednesdays through Saturdays 12-6pm).
+Applicants can reference exhibition photographs and a 360 tour of the gallery on our website.
 More specific questions regarding Rough Gems applications can be directed to info@unionhalldenver.org.
-Applicants are also encouraged to attend informational sessions on Wednesday, August 9th and Wednesday, August 23rd 2023.
+Applicants are encouraged to attend information sessions virtually on Tuesday, September 30th, and in person at the gallery on Tuesday, October 14th.

 Does Union Hall have the ability to display digital media?

 Yes.
-Union Hall has 6 Vizio Televisions, one 4k moveable, hanging projector with audio capabilities, one non-moveable, hanging projector with bluetooth capabilities, an overhead sound system, and 1 Media Player available for use.
+Union Hall has three (3) 1080p Vizio Televisions available for use in addition to one (1) 4k moveable, hanging projector with internal audio capabilities, and one non-moveable, hanging projector with overhead sound syncing.
+Union Hall also has one (1) media player available for use.

 How should a curator select artists for their exhibition?

-Curators approach artist selection in a variety of ways and it is up to the curatorial team!
-Curators might start with a concept and research artists that align with that idea OR curators might have artists they would like to feature and will find a common thread throughout their work and build a concept from there.
-For specific questions, we encourage applicants to attend an informational session.
+Curators approach artist selection in a variety of ways and it is up to the curatorial team to decide on the selection process.
+Curators might start with a concept and research artists that align with that idea, or curators might have artists they would like to feature and will find a common thread throughout their work to build a concept from.
+For specific questions, we encourage applicants to attend an information session.\

 Budget